-Blake M. Roney has served as the Chairman of the Board since the Company's inception and is a founder of Nu Skin International Inc., an affiliate of the Company ("NSI").
-He has also served as President, Chief Executive Officer and Chairman of the Board of NSI and certain of its affiliated entities since their respective inceptions.
+Blake M. Roney has served as Chairman of the Board since the Company's inception.
+Mr. Roney is a director, the president and a shareholder of NSI and a director and shareholder of the Subsidiaries and an executive officer of certain of the Subsidiaries.
 He received a B.S. degree from Brigham Young University.
-He is the brother of Kirk V. Roney and Brooke B. Roney.
+He is the brother of Brooke B. Roney.

-Steven J. Lund has been the President, Chief Executive Officer and a Director of the Company since its inception.
-Mr. Lund has also served as Executive Vice President and a Director of NSI since 1985 and as Vice President and Secretary of certain NSI affiliated entities since their respective inceptions.
+Steven J. Lund has been President, Chief Executive Officer and a Director of the Company since its inception.
+Mr. Lund is a director, executive officer and shareholder of NSI and the Subsidiaries.
 Mr. Lund previously worked as an attorney in private practice.
 He received a B.A. degree from Brigham Young University and a J.D. degree from Brigham Young University's J. Reuben Clark Law School.

-Renn M. Patch has been the Chief Operating Officer of the Company since its inception.
-Since 1992 he has been Vice President of Global Operations and Assistant General Manager of NSI.
+Renn M. Patch has been Chief Operating Officer of the Company since its inception.
+Since 1992, he has served as Vice President of Global Operations and Assistant General Manager of NSI.
 From 1991 to 1992, he served as Director of Government Affairs of NSI.
 Prior to joining NSI in 1991, Mr. Patch was associated with the Washington, D.C. consulting firm of Parry and Romani Associates.
 Mr. Patch earned a B.A. degree from the University of Minnesota, a J.D. degree from Hamline University School of Law and an L.L.M. degree from Georgetown University.

-Corey B. Lindley has been the Vice President of Finance of the Company since its inception.
+Corey B. Lindley has been Chief Financial Officer of the Company since its inception.
 From 1993 to 1996, he served as Managing Director, International of NSI.
 Mr. Lindley worked as the International Controller of NSI from 1991 to 1994 and lived in Hong Kong and Japan during that time.
 From 1990 to 1991, he served as Assistant Director of Finance of NSI.
 Mr. Lindley is a Certified Public Accountant.
 Prior to joining NSI in 1990, he worked for the accounting firm of Deloitte and Touche.
 He earned a B.S. degree from Brigham Young University and an M.B.A. degree from Utah State University.

-Michael D. Smith has been the Vice President of Operations for the Company since its inception.
-He has also served as Vice President of Asian Operations of NSI since February 1996.
-Prior to that time, he served as General Counsel of NSI from 1992 to 1996 and as Director of Legal Affairs of NSI from 1989 to 1992.
+Michael D. Smith has been Vice President of North Asia for the Company since December 1997.
+Mr Smith was Vice President of Operations for the Company from inception until December 1997.
+He also served previously as Vice President of Asian Operations for NSI.
+In addition, he served as General Counsel of NSI from 1992 to 1996 and as Director of Legal Affairs of NSI from 1989 to 1992.
 He earned B.S. and M.A. degrees from Brigham Young University and a J.D. degree from the University of Utah.